amad/amad.github.io/markdown/effective-pair-programming.md

 permalink: "/blog/effective-pair-programming.html"
 ---

 It is important to understand how and when to do pair programming.
 I shared a copy of a document that I wrote to show the best practices of pair programming to my team.
-We are using it in multiple teams.
+We are using it successfully in multiple teams now.

 Read the document here: [https://github.com/amad/pair-programming](https://github.com/amad/pair-programming)